seoulai/seoulai.github.io/hackathon.md

 # Registration

-Every participant has to register through <a href="http://bit.ly/seoulai_market_hackathon">this form</a>.
-After we check your application you will receive an email with confirmation.
+Every participant has to register through <a href="https://www.meetup.com/ko-KR/Seoul-Artificial-Intelligence/events/255710722/">SeoulAI Meetup</a>.

 If you have any question feel free to reach to cinyoung.hur@gmail.com.